NeCTAR-RC/tutorials/_launching-virtual-machines/05-launch-instance.md

 Your instance will now be built according to the configuration options we just set.
 The **Instances** page will list your instance' details, along with some status information.

 **Note:**
-The screenshot depicts mulitple instances in the list, but you will only have one in your list.
+The screenshot depicts multiple instances in the list, but you will only have one in your list.
 {: .callout-warning}

 ![Launch Building]({{ site.baseurl }}/assets/images/launching-virtual-machines/launch_spawning.png)